03/02/2026

 Are these dependencies really a problem then?

-"It depends on the perspective.
+“It depends on the perspective you take.

 Why is this issue urgent beyond primary education?

-What is the main message to OCW?
+What is the key message to the Ministry of Education (OCW)?

 What are the next steps for Dialogic?